Collin-McElvain/ExcitingTimes/README.md

 # event-tracker

-> Track events by the minute
+> Track all your personal events and watch as the time goes by until the moment arrives

+> This project uses vue.js as its frontend and a vue router with JSONWebTokens to maintain authentication to its api.

 ## Build Setup